things-go/gin-contrib/README.md

     go get github.com/things-go/gin-contrib
 ```

-Then import the gazp package into your own code.
+Then import the package into your own code.

 ```go
     import "github.com/things-go/gin-contrib"